Partnachklamm (Partnach Gorge)

 This entry is a stub

-Before you even enter the klamm (German for gorge) you can smell it in the air.
-A steady draft escapes with the turquoise river water from deep within the mountain.
 The gorge is easy to explore along a path that runs parallel to the raging river below.
 As you walk in and out of the tunnels and around the many bends, the ever-changing landscape inside will astonish you.
 It’s cold inside the gorge, even on hot summer days, so bring a light windbreaker or sweater.
-The path is easy enough to walk but narrow at times.
+The path is easy enough to walk but narrow and low at times.
 During winter, ice will form marvelous landscapes.

 Know Before You Go